Australian electricity generator AGL rejects $5.8B offer - KTVZ

 Australian electricity generator AGL rejects $5.8B offer

-CANBERRA, Australia (AP) — AGL Energy has rejected a takeover bid from Australian tech billionaire Mike Cannon-Brookes and Canadian investment firm Brookfield.
-They want Australia’s largest electricity generator to move faster from coal-fired power.
+CANBERRA, Australia (AP) — Australia’s largest electricity generator, AGL Energy, has rejected a takeover bid from Australian tech billionaire Mike Cannon-Brookes and Canadian investment firm Brookfield.
+They want AGL to shift faster away from coal-fired power.
 The preliminary and non-binding offer was for $5.8 billion, or $5.39 per share.
 AGL said it undervalued the company and wasn’t in shareholders’ best interests.
 Cannon-Brookes, who founded software company Atlassian, said he would continue negotiating with the AGL board.
 Federal Energy Minister Angus Taylor said energy companies, as providers of an essential service, had a responsibility to put consumers first.
+Australia’s Clean Energy Regulator said AGL is the nation’s largest greenhouse gas polluter, accounting for 8% of the nation’s total emissions.